-The BSCR Financial Services Law Blog explores current events, litigation trends, regulations, and hot topics in the financial services industry.
-This blog will inform readers of issues affecting a wide range of financial services, including mortgage lending, auto finance, and credit card/retail transactions.
-Learn more about the editor, Megan Stumph, and our Financial Services practice.
+Baker Sterchi's Financial Services Law Blog explores current events, litigation trends, regulations, and hot topics in the financial services industry.
+This blog informs readers of issues affecting a wide range of financial services, including mortgage lending, auto finance, and credit card/retail transactions.
+Learn more about the editor, Megan Stumph-Turner, and our Financial Services practice.

 The Financial Services Law Blog is made available by Baker Sterchi Cowden & Rice LLC for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 Your use of this blog site alone creates no attorney client relationship between you and the firm.

 Do not include confidential information in comments or other feedback or messages related to the Financial Services Law Blog, as these are neither confidential nor secure methods of communicating with attorneys.
 The Financial Services Law Blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.